 - Medical samples

 You may be able to work as an independent contractor, or you could secure a position with a courier company.
-If you are physically fit, familiar with the layout of your city, and willing to navigate quickly through heavy traffic in almost any weather conditions, then this could be one of the interesting occupations worth considering.
+If you are physically fit, familiar with your city, and willing to navigate quickly through heavy traffic in almost any weather, this could be one of the interesting occupations worth considering.
 Note that you may be required to have your own bike.
-And being able to complete your own repairs could be a plus since it could limit any downtime from having your bike in a repair shop.
+The ability to repair your bike could be a plus since it could limit any downtime from having your bike in a repair shop.

 Body painters use the human body as a canvas.
 But unlike tattoos, it is temporary body art that can last anywhere from a few hours to a couple of weeks.
-The designs can be applied to a person's entire body or just a small part, like the arms or legs.
+The designs can be applied to a person's entire body or a small part, like an arm or leg.
 This practice has been around for a long time.
-Body painting is actually an ancient form of art that has found a place in modern culture.
-Some of the places that body-painting services are found include:
+Body painting is an ancient form of art that has found a place in modern culture.
+Some of the places where body-painting services are found include:

 - Festivals, such as sports events or music festivals

 - Fine art exhibits where there are live exhibits or photographs on display